Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 Always carry your passport when crossing borders, even within the Schengen area.

-Declare cash of €10,000 or more (or the equivalent in another currency) if you are travelling between Estonia and any non-European Union (EU) country.
+Declare cash of €10,000 or more (or the equivalent).
 This includes notes and coins, money orders, cheques and travellers cheques.
-If you fail to declare your cash or you give incorrect information on entry to, or exit from, Estonia, you will be fined.
+If you don't declare your cash or you give incorrect information on entry to, or exit from, Estonia, you will be fined.
 You don't need to declare cash if you are travelling to or from another EU country.

 Safety and security